-“It is only September,” my brother-in-law remarked.
+“It is the beginning of November,” my brother-in-law remarked.
 Everyone around the table seemed to agree with him but I had to explain why we need to plan early for definite events like Christmas and New Year.

 Indeed in our family, the December month also has three birthdays and that means planning in advance is important.
 In the past, I have also noticed that when you wait until it clocks December, people come up with ‘valid’ excuses why they cannot raise the money required to entertain them over the festivities and yet they expect to enjoy without giving a cent.

 At our meeting, I decided to win the argument.
 I said some of the family members avoid the family tradition of having the festivities upcountry because they find it hard to contribute to the kitty in December.
-That if we do it early, say at the end of October, we are sure of success.
+That if we do it early, we are sure of success.